agoralabs/appmesh-demo-aws/README.md

 > [!CAUTION]
 > YOU CAN SKIP THIS SECTION.

+Karpenter is a Kubernetes node's manager.
+Karpenter automatically launches just the right compute resources to handle your cluster's applications.
+It is designed to let you take full advantage of the cloud with fast and simple compute provisioning for Kubernetes clusters.

+Eventhough Karpenter is no mandatory for our showcase, if you want to try it, just do the following :

 - cd to **03-karpenter** folder.
 - Run **apply.sh** script : Karpenter should be installed in your cluster and you should have the following result :